owenkutzscher/schoolWork/winter2021/CSCI1300 starting coding with C++/README.md

 # How to run
-open files in a text editor (vscode was used origionally)
+1. open files in an IDE (vscode was used origionally)

+2. navigate to the project folder you would like to run

-run:
+3. in the terminal run:
 g++ fileName
 ./a.out